ErikssonWilliam/AI-Grand-Prix/README.md

 **Python:** The programming language you'll be using to write your AI.
 **Docker:** A platform for running the super mario game engine without needing to install its dependencies.
+**VSCode (or other code editor):** The code editor you'll use to write and edit your Python code.
+**Git:** Version control tool you'll use to download the hackaton code and save your changes.

 ## Step 1: Install Python